MERG-DEV/CANMIOfirmware/README.md

 The Universal firmware for CANMIO, CANBIP, CANFLIMIO E/F/FF/O and CANVxxxxx boards with PIC18F25K80 and PIC18F26K80 processors and 16MHz clocks.

-# Version 3a
+# Version 3C beta 1

-See CANMIO wiki page for full details of changes and bug fixes in this version Version 3a is the released version of version 3a BETA 3 - the only additional changes are the option to build for the CANBIP as well as CANMIO
+See CANMIO wiki page for full details of changes and bug fixes in this version

-CANMIO version 3a uses CBUSLIB version 2j
+Version 3C BETA 1 includes some bug fixes and the option for the user to set a delay between response messages to SoD or NERD.
+See the commit comments for full details of the changes.

 # Description